-Blackburn with Darwen Council is split into 17 wards each represented by 3 councillors, with one third standing for election three years in four.
-The political make-up of the Council during 2019/20 was as follows:
+Blackburn with Darwen Council is split into 17 wards each represented by 3 councillors (51 councillors in total), with one third standing for election three years in four.
+There were no elections or by-elections held during 2020 due to the coronavirus pandemic and the actual number of councillors dropped to 49 during that period.
+The political make-up of the Council during 2020/21 was as follows:

 Party Number of councillors

-Labour 36
+Labour 35

-Conservative 13
+Conservative 12

 Liberal Democrat 2

-Total 51
+Total 49